hda-technical/dancebooks/transcriptions/[1706, uk] Raoul-Auger Feuillet - Orchesography or The Art of Dancing.md

 Or they may move contrary one to the other, when the one opens, and the other closes.

-### Some Rules to be observed in writing of Dances.
+### Some Rules to be observed in writing of Dances

 You must resolve in what part of the Room the Dance is to begin, and there place the beginning of the Tract; then trace out the Figure, and mark thereon the Position; then describe the Steps, as I have shewn in the foregoing Examples; and if you find any Difficulty in writing any of the Steps, you must make Use of your Table of Steps; and in finding the Step you have Occasion for, you ought first to consider what Step it is, whether Courant, Coupee, Bouree, Bound, Contretemps, &c.
 Suppose, for Example, the Step to be a Bouree, turn then to the Table of Bouree's or Fleurets, and having found the Step you want, observe after what manner it is describ'd, and then write it down in your Dance.